 What are some types of plant material I can feed my bearded dragon?

-Food should be presented in a shallow clean dish that is not easily tipped over.
-Vegetables should be finely chopped and mixed together to ensure your bearded dragon eats a wide variety of food types and to discourage selection of a single preferred food item.
+Vegetables can be offered cooked or raw, although raw is more natural and retains more nutrients.
+Thoroughly wash all fruits and vegetables.
+They should be finely chopped and mixed to ensure your bearded dragon eats a wide variety of food types and to discourage the selection of a single preferred food item.

 What types of animal-based proteins can I offer my bearded dragon?

-Live prey, such as crickets and various worms, may be raised by owners or purchased from pet stores, bait stores, or reptile breeders.
+Live prey such as crickets and various worms may be raised by owners or purchased from pet stores, bait stores, or reptile breeders.
 Collecting insects from outside or from the home garden is not recommended, as fertilizers and insecticides may be present in or on these insects and may be toxic if fed to bearded dragons.
 Fireflies should never be fed to bearded dragons, as these flies are generally toxic to lizards.
 Larger bearded dragons may be fed pinkie or young "fuzzy" mice sparingly.

-Remember to feed a healthy and wide variety of food items from all of the food categories listed above for balanced nutrition.
+Remember to feed a healthy and wide variety of food items from all the food categories listed above for balanced nutrition.